bwasti/chess/README.md

 # chess

 Little chess engine I wrote over the holidays to compete with my brother's implementation.
+It uses the stockfish board representation/movegen but has the entire engine implementation in main.cc (alpha-beta pruned negamax with transitition table + killer heuristic).

-Originally tried to make it play like me (thus the name "brmbot"), but I'm not actually very good so it's just a normal bot at this point.
+Originally tried to make it play like me (thus the name "brmbot"), but I'm not actually very good so it's just a normal bot now.

 ### build